Navneet-0709/Learn_Ditiss_With_Nav/FCN_DOCS/Day 2/day2 (1).md

 # ARP (Address Resolution Protocol)

-Let’s consider the Machine A and Machine B wants to communicate, question, how machine B knows that Machine B wants to communicate.
+Let’s consider the Machine A and Machine B wants to communicate, question, how machine A knows that Machine B wants to communicate.
 It uses **ARP** protocol.

 * The purpose of ARP is to learn the MAC address of the **Destination** machine.
 A will broadcast that he wants to communicate with the Machine B, the broadcast message carries `::FFFF`